5 Important Considerations for Running Church-Sponsored EventsJuly 3, 2019 - 5 minutes read

 1. Insurance, legal and administrative matters

 Once you’ve decided on your event you should check your insurance to make sure you are covered for church-sponsored events and what that entails.
-Speak to Greg McLean if you’re not sure about your cover.
+Speak to our insurance team if you’re not sure about your cover.

 You should also let your insurer know if any of the following apply: